cvbate/NYCAirQuality/README.md

 Caption: Statistical difference in Carbon Monoxide levels in inside parks vs outside parks in NYC. n = 750, alpha= 0.01

-Pre:
-T- Test had an alpha = 0.01 and a P_value =

-During:
-T- Test had an alpha = 0.01 and a P_value =

-Post:
-T- Test had an alpha = 0.01 and a P_value =

 ### Aerosol Levels in New York City